Research

 Bartlett Research Technical Report

 Potassium phosphite is a soil-applied material that has recently gained attention as a method for improving plant vigor and health.
-Research and field experience have shown that this improvement of plant health after application of potassium phosphite is related to an increase in resistance against a variety of plant pathogens, as well as increased tolerance of many environmental stress factors, including drought stress.
+Research and field experience have shown that this improvement in plant health after application of potassium phosphite is related to an increase in resistance against a variety of plant pathogens and increased tolerance of many environmental stress factors, including drought stress.

 Plant Healthcare - Insects